zeek/try-zeek/manager/static/examples/modules/export/readme.markdown

 The second part is the function implementation that simply computes the factorial of a given *n*.

-Now switch tabs and looks at main.bro.
+Now switch tabs and looks at main.zeek.
 The first line is the already known `load`-statement.
 This time it loads factorial.bro.
 Inside the event we define a vector of length 9, our *n*s that we will give to the function as parameters.